h2oai/h2o-3/h2o-docs/new_look_docs/includes/_DataScienceH2O.rst

 -  **min\_split_improvement**: The value of this option specifies the minimum relative improvement in squared error reduction in order for a split to happen.
 When properly tuned, this option can help reduce overfitting.
 Optimal values would be in the 1e-10...1e-3 range.

--  **histogram_type**: By default GBM bins from min...max in steps of (max-min)/N. Use this option to specify the type of histogram to use for finding optimal split points:
+-  **histogram_type**: By default (AUTO) GBM bins from min...max in steps of (max-min)/N. Random split points or quantile-based split points can be selected as well.
+RoundRobin can be specified to cycle through all histogram types (one per tree).
+Use this option to specify the type of histogram to use for finding optimal split points:

 	- AUTO
 	- UniformAdaptive
 	- Random
 	- QuantilesGlobal
+	- RoundRobin

 -  **score\_each\_iteration**: (Optional) Specify whether to score during each iteration of the model training.